 A person with confidence expects to act.
 He does not shun physical effort or labor.
 He is used to being creative and spontaneous.
 He might postpone an unimportant task to focus on what has more priority, but does not procrastinate.
 He is busy doing worthwhile things, which makes him appear bold and adventurous.
-He knows how to relax, but also realizes that peace is the ability to choose his next challenge and does not end with activity.
+He knows how to relax, but also realizes that peace is the ability to choose his next challenge, and peacefulness does not end with the start of new activity.

 A person with confidence pushes through fears in social situations.
 Most anxiety is a harmless biological signal that means pay attention, this is a growth moment!
 A confident person learns to appreciate the physical experiences of nervousness and fear.
 The tightening of muscles or sweating serve as a friendly reminder to make the most of the opportunity.

 A person with confidence expects to sometimes be misunderstood.
 He only explains himself on those rare occasions when it helps calm someone else.
 (Most often the desire to explain yourself is self-focused and ugly.)
 He understands the proverb "Unasked for help isn't".
 He spends more time creating resources for seekers to find than trying to discuss his current or past insights and growth with the people around him.